zion-sati/fui-as/docs/v2/fui-as/CONTROLS_AND_NODES.md

 `Application.register(app => app.controlTemplates(templateSet)...)` or
 `Application.useControlTemplates(templateSet)`.
-Per-instance template setters still win over app defaults, and any control without either falls back to the built-in shipped presenter.
+Per-instance template setters still win over app defaults, and any control without either falls back to the built-in presenter.

 ## Notes

 - Public app-facing imports are from `./Fui`.
 - Runtime bridge exports are from `./FuiExports`.
-- Internal popup plumbing exists in the SDK internals, but `Popup` is not part of the current public `./Fui` surface.
+- Internal popup plumbing exists in the SDK internals, but `Popup` is not part of the public `./Fui` surface.
 - For text-editing specifics, see:
   - [Text input behavior guide](./TEXT_INPUT_DESIGN.md)
   - [Text input reference](./TEXT_INPUT_REFERENCE.md)